JoaoSilva989/MixedMessages/README.md

 # MixedMessages

+This app is a project in the full-stack codeacademy course, where we have to create a random message generator.

 ## Where will you be in one year?

 This app will create a random message, from a selected set of words, to describe what you'll be doing in a year, where and with whom.